xvik/dropwizard-guicey/src/doc/docs/installers/resource.md

 If resource class is annotated with `#!java @HK2Managed` then jersey HK2 container will manage bean creation instead of guice.
 Injection of guice managed beans [could still be possible](../guide/configuration.md#hk2-bridge) via registered [HK2-guice-bridge](https://hk2.java.net/2.4.0-b34/guice-bridge.html), but guice aop features will not work.

+!!! note
+    You can manage resources with [HK2 by default](../guide/configuration.md#use-hk2-for-jersey-extensions), but this will also affect all [jersey extensions](jersey-ext.md)

 ```java
 @Path("/res")